DIGPALSINGHUMATH/DIGPALSINGHUMATH/README.md

 ## 💬 Let’s Chat!

-Feel free to reach out if you’re interested in collaborating or just want to talk about code, system design, or game development!
+Feel free to reach out if you’re interested in collaborating or just want to talk about backend code, system design, full stack java developent or game development!